-With the rise of popularity to the khaki pants and Hawaiian shirt, many employers looked at it as a possible substitution of suits.
+With the rise of popularity to khaki pants and Hawaiian shirts, many employers looked at it as a possible substitution of suits.
 On the other hand, many clothing companies recognized this as an opportunity to increase sales to their casual wear.

-They began marketing their moderately casual attire like chinos and sport shirts in offices and work environments, and more and more offices began to embrace and accept this slightly casual trend.
+They began marketing their moderately casual attire like chinos and sport shirts in offices and work environments.
+Consequently, more and more offices began to embrace and accept this slightly casual trend.

 What followed was the spread and blend of different clothing, altered and modified to fit many types of offices, almost synonymously with suits.

 That’s how the term business-casual was coined.
 It still reflected the same professional framework, loosening the need to wear the traditional and rather conservative office wear.

 Men’s Business Casual vs. Smart Casual Dress Code

 With time, men’s casual attire has become indispensable in nowadays wardrobe.
 Whether it’s business or non-formal purposes alike.
 Why?
 Because it can easily give you a smooth, elegant and ideal look.